-An act in which something is grappled or grappled with
+An act in which something is grappled or seized, especially with the hands

 To move without the benefit of perfect vision